Can You Really Have Viagra Headache?

 Side effects of Viagra

-Some common side effects of Viagra may include
+Some side effects of Sildenafil may include

 Do not take Viagra if you have low blood pressure or heart disease.
 It can result in extremely low blood pressure.

-You may think, ‘Why does Viagra give me a headache?’
+You may think, ‘Why does Viagra give me a headache?’.

 Here’s how Viagra may cause headaches after consumption.